OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 | [ppriv(1)](https://illumos.org/man/1/ppriv) | manage process privileges |
 | [profiles(1)](https://illumos.org/man/1/profiles)         | print user profiles |

 A role is a basic unit of Role-Based access control (RBAC) or set of [privileges(5)](https://illumos.org/man/5/privileges) a user account can assume.
 A role can be thought of as a no-login account.
-It has most of the attributes of a normal user account and is identified as a normal user; but it is not permissible to log into such an account directly.
+It has most of the attributes of a normal user account and is identified as a normal user; but it is permissible to log into such an account directly.
 One should login using a regular account and use [su(1M)](https://illumos.org/man/1M/su) to assume the role.

 ##### Role-Based Access Control (RBAC)

 The _all-or-nothing_ power assigned to the root user has its obvious limitations.
 While sudo is an improvement by limiting root privileges for only several commands, more granular control is often desired.

 One improvement on the above systems would be one in which privileges could be assigned on a more fine-grained and selective basis; whereby the focus is less on commands and more on performing actions to accomplish some task.

 Imagine a user assigned the task of administrating some particular hardware, for example, printers attached to the system.
 A more desirable system would be one in which this user had the ability to permit users to use a printing device, remove print jobs from the print spool or add new printers to the system.
 Moreover, it would be advantageous if it were possible to assign privileges to perform only these actions and none other.

 RBAC was developed to accomplish this.